Why does lisinopril make you cough

 The exact cause of headaches and dizziness from taking Lisinopril is not fully understood.
 However, it is believed that these symptoms may be related to changes in blood flow and pressure in the body.
 Lisinopril works by relaxing blood vessels, which can lead to a decrease in blood pressure.
 This decrease in blood pressure may cause a temporary reduction in blood flow to the brain, leading to headaches and dizziness.

-See also Usual dose lisinopril
+See also Hctz 12.5 lisinopril

 Tips for Managing Headache and Dizziness